 Dietary or nutritional therapy is covered for certain conditions (but not for obesity).
-You will not pay anything.
 Nutritional therapy for eating disorders must be authorized after the first 5 visits.
 Preventive nutritional therapy required under the Affordable Care Act is covered under the preventive care benefit.
 Also see diabetes services (section 7.4.8) and inborn errors of metabolism (section 7.4.18).